If you’re a student or a young person under 20 you may be eligible for a student council tax reduction or exemption.

 To be classed as a student for tax purposes you must:

 - be in fulltime higher education at an educational institution set up to provide further or higher education in the European Union

 - be on a course lasting at least one year

 - and study at least 21 hours per week, for 24 weeks in the year

 You can also be classed as a student if you:

 - are on a course lasting more than three months

 - study more than 12 hours per week

-You’ll need to supply a council tax student certificate issued by the college or university (a certificate of enrolment or a notification of grant award letter won’t be accepted).
+You’ll need to supply a council tax student certificate issued by the college or university (a certificate of enrolment or a notification of grant award letter will not be accepted).

-- have a lease or licence to rent a room in a property (your landlord will pay the council tax)
+If you have a lease or licence to rent a room in a property, this is a house of multiple occupation and your landlord will pay the council tax.